privacy-scaling-explorations/pse.dev/data/projects/README.md

 #### 2. Add Project Details:
  - Open the newly created [project_name].ts file.
  - To ensure all necessary parameters are included, use the ProjectInterface template.
 Here's a basic structure to get you started:

+**Note**: The `description` and `tldr` are now managed through the respective translation file located in /i18n/locales.
+Refer to step #4 for more details.

 ```js
 export const project_name: ProjectInterface = {